MatthewGerber/raspberry-py/docs/index.md

----
-title: A Python/REST interface for GPIO circuits running on the Raspberry Pi
----

 # raspberry-py
 This package provides two related capabilities.
 [First](raspberry-py/python-gpio.md), it provides a high-level, event-driven Python interface for GPIO circuits running on the Raspberry Pi.
 Sensors, motors, LEDs, switches, and many